istio/istio.io/_docs/concepts/traffic-management/rules-configuration.md

-configure service-level properties such as circuit breakers, timeouts, retries, as well as set up common continuous deployment tasks such as canary rollouts, A/B testing, staged rollouts with %-based traffic splits, etc. See routing rules reference for detailed information. _link TBD_
+configure service-level properties such as circuit breakers, timeouts, retries, as well as set up common continuous deployment tasks such as canary rollouts, A/B testing, staged rollouts with %-based traffic splits, etc. See [routing rules reference](/docs/reference/api/proxy-config.html) for detailed information.

 For example, a simple rule to send 100% of incoming traffic for a "reviews" service to version "v1" can be described using the Rules DSL as